-To search for traffic flows with a specific policy decision reported by the VENs, select the Show Reported Policy Decision option.
-This option controls the type of policy decision (allowed, potentially blocked, blocked, or unknown) that the Table and Map views display.
+To search for traffic flows with a specific policy decision reported by the VENs, select the Show Reported Policy Decision Filter option.
+This option controls the type of policy decision (allowed, potentially blocked, blocked, or unknown) that the Traffic and Map views display.

-The Source and Destination filters include the following query options:
+Depending on the visualization tool, the Source and Destination filters include some or all of the following query options: